YPares/arpligner/README.md

 Therefore, you can use it as a regular arp, playing your chords against pre-written patterns, or the opposite.
 Or both can be live data!
 That would be having two keyboard players: one in charge of the chords and the other one in charge of how to layout those chords[^2].

-Arpligner is implemented as a Lua script for [Protoplug](https://www.osar.fr/protoplug/), for live MIDI chord manipulation.
+Arpligner is implemented as a Lua script for [Protoplug](https://www.osar.fr/protoplug/), a VST2 plugin for live MIDI & audio processing.

 Still experimental, please post issues here if you have a problem with the script :)